scalafx/scalafx/README.txt

 If you just want to download a recent snapshot build you can also use automated build site http://jfxtras.com/jenkins/job/scalafx/

-The recommended way to build ScalaFX is using the SBT.
-Building with other tools like Gradle and Maven may be possible but is not officially supported.
+ScalaFX source code is using the SBT build system.
 For information on building with SBT see 'README-SBT.txt'.
-Instructions for Gradle and Maven, somewhat outdated, can be found in 'README-GRADLE.txt' and 'README-MAVEN.txt', respectively.

 The official web site for ScalaFX is http://scalafx.org, currently hosted at https://code.google.com/p/scalafx/